rmassidda/cm-project-19/report.md

 The execution of the optimizer halts when either when $\|\nabla f(w)\| < 1\mathrm{e}{-6}$ or after $i_{\textrm{MAX}} = 2048$ steps.
 Eventually, differences from the default parameters are discussed in each experiment when relevant.

-Table \ref{table:qr_comparison} shows a comparison between the standard QR, the modified QR (QR\*) and NumPy's \texttt{qr} which are all used in the context of a least squares problem.
+Table \ref{table:qr_comparison} shows a comparison between the standard QR, the modified QR (QR\*) and Numpy's \texttt{qr} which are all used in the context of a least squares problem.
 The most significative comparison is the one between QR and QR\*.
 With this particular instantiation of the input matrix $\hat{X}$, $k=m-n=20$ which is much smaller than $m=1785$.
 As predicted by the theoretical analysis, this brings the QR* version to outperform the standard one with a speedup greater than 20.\
-As already stated before, NumPy's \texttt{qr} applies a standard QR factorization similar to the one employed in our standard QR.
-However, for the reasons outlined above, NumPy's version is about 30 times faster than its Python equivalent and it also beats QR* even without employing any optimization relative to the specific input data.
+As already stated before, Numpy's \texttt{qr} applies a standard QR factorization similar to the one employed in our standard QR.
+However, for the reasons outlined above, Numpy's version is about 30 times faster than its Python equivalent and it also beats QR* even without employing any optimization relative to the specific input data.

 \begin{table}
   \centering